 Individual Manslaughter

-- R v Rod Slater & Others – acted for Operations Manager/Director charged with gross negligence manslaughter and breach of s.37 HSWA.
+• R v Rod Slater & Others – acted for Operations Manager/Director charged with gross negligence manslaughter and breach of s.37 HSWA.
 Employee killed in machine where the safeguards had been overridden.
 Prosecution case was that client had been repeatedly warned and failed to rectify.
 Defence was that client did not have real authority pursuant to R v Boal principles, notwithstanding appointment as director, and therefore did not have sufficient duty of care.
 After a two-month trial at Bradford Crown Court Mr Slater was found not guilty on both counts.
-Mark was acting alone without a leader or junior.

-- R v Michael Devlin & Combined Rood Systems Ltd – acted for managing director charged with gross negligence manslaughter and construction company charged with breach of s.2 HSWA.
+• R v Michael Devlin & Combined Rood Systems Ltd – acted for managing director charged with gross negligence manslaughter and construction company charged with breach of s.2 HSWA.
 Employee killed when he fell from a roof.
 Negotiated plea to s.37 from individual and s.2 from company.
 At sentence, before the Recorder of Preston, Mark successfully argued that Mr Devlin’s culpability was medium, and that case did not cross the custody threshold.
-Mark acted alone without a leader or a junior.

 Health & Safety Prosecutions

-- R v Skymark Limited – acted for company charged with failing to ensure safety of employee.
+• R v Skymark Limited – acted for company charged with failing to ensure safety of employee.
 Molten polymer ejected during operation of clinical plastic manufacture.
 Caused life-changing facial injury.
-Prosecuted by QC, who argued no proper defence.
+Prosecuted by KC, who argued no proper defence.
 Detailed technical argument re. thermo-dynamic properties of plastic advanced to say that accident could not have been foreseen.
 Acquitted after trial at Great Grimsby Crown Court.

 Court of Appeal Cases